-While there are many different types of sensors in the world that measure a variety of "things", gas sensors are one type that is very beneficial in detecting gas concentrations and ensuring safety throughout many different industries.
+While there are many different types of sensors in the world that measure a variety of "things", gas sensors are critical in detecting gas concentrations and ensuring safety throughout many different industries.

 Whether you are looking for a gas sensor that is fast in speed, low powered, has high sensitivity, is precise, ultra-compact, or easily integrated - the most critical factor in finding the best sensor is to understand the environment and application you intend to measure.

 And not all sensors are created equally either.
 A sensor that is great for measuring ambient CO2 levels for indoor air quality will not work to measure for fire suppression.
-One OEM might want I2C protocols while another wants UART.
+One OEM might want I2C protocols, while another individual prefers UART.
 Some applications require the use of a sampling sensor instead of diffusion.
-Knowing the application and requirements is critical in selecting the best sensors.
+Understanding your application and requirements is critical in selecting an ideal sensor.

-CO2Meter has earned an outstanding reputation in the gas detection industry for its gas sensing solutions.
-One way that we've created that trust is by ensuring our team knows how to elicit the information from customers about their application and use cases helping us determine which sensor options are best for the customer.
+CO2Meter has earned an outstanding reputation in the gas detection industry for its gas sensing and analytical solutions.
+One way that we have created that trust is by ensuring our team knows how to elicit the information from customers about their application and use cases helping us determine which sensor options are best for the customer.

 Here is a list of the top ten most popular applications for gas sensors and how are customers utilize them to improve their processes and keep people safe.